gizas/automatek8s/INSTALLATION_GUIDE.md

 For more information if you want to configure Jenkins with Github SCM [here](https://www.cprime.com/resources/blog/how-to-integrate-jenkins-github/)

 Additionally you need to create the following two Credentials into your Jenkins Credential store.
 Both can be stored as normal UsernamePassword credentials.
 Our Jenkins samples make use of `WithCredentials` Plugin to read the provided credentials:
 - Github Token: We need this token in order Jenkins to be able to push and open PRs in your Github Repository.
 We need Jenkins to be able to push files in a given Github Branch because finally we need the new Elastic Agent  Manifest to be created.
-To create a Personal Access Token read [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+To create a Personal Access Token read [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+For the needs of this POC `repo, admin:repo_hook and user scopes` need to be allowed.
 - Elastic Token: Needed in order Jenkins to authenticate to Kibana API.
 Use  `Kibana API Token` of previous step